sohail-shrestha/elsa-interview/README.md

 # Setting up the project.

 Setting up the backend is fairly straightforward.
-Run the following `cd backend && docker compose up -d` and you should have your back end running with the database.
+Run the following `cd services && docker compose up -d` and you should have your back end running with the database.
 For setting up the front end, as I do not have a docker set up for this, run `cd front-end && npm install && npm run dev`.

 # System Design